OlegKunitsyn/gnucobol-debug/README.md

 ![Screenshot](screenshot.png)

 ### Requirements
-A COBOL-syntax extension i.e. `bitlang.cobol` (recommended), `broadcommfd.cobol-language-support`, `rechinformatica.rech-editor-cobol` or `ibm.zopeneditor` installed.
+A COBOL-syntax extension i.e. `bitlang.gnucobol` (recommended, note: the previously recommended `bitlang.cobol` was split and now is intended to target MicroFocus products only), or - if you target a mainframe dialect: `broadcommfd.cobol-language-support`, `rechinformatica.rech-editor-cobol` or `ibm.zopeneditor` installed.
 Otherwise, the breakpoints will be unavailable.

 Now you may choose between *local* and *container* execution environment.
 Or try both of them :)